cralibe/MetaCommunityMetrics.jl/docs/src/BetaDiversity.md

 ```@meta
 CurrentModule = MetaCommunityMetrics
 ```
-The beta diversity functions in `MetaCommunityMetrics` are adapted from the beta.div.comp function in the R package `adespatial`.
-These methods were originally developed and detailed by Pierre Legendre(2014).
-The implementation in Julia provides a more efficient means to compute these metrics, particularly for large-scale datasets, while maintaining the robustness of the original methodology.

 Beta diversity is a fundamental concept in ecology that quantifies the variation in species composition between different habitats, plots, or over time.
 In the context of metacommunity analysis, beta diversity functions help to assess how community composition changes spatially across different locations or temporally within a given location.

+The `beta_diversity` functions in `MetaCommunityMetrics` are adapted from the `beta.div.comp` function in the R package `adespatial`.
+These methods, originally developed by Pierre Legendre (2014), are implemented in Julia to provide a more efficient means of computation for large-scale datasets.
+The functions use indices from the Podani family, Jaccard-based indices, and Ruzicka-based indices to calculate total beta diversity and its components: replacement and richness difference.

 ## Choosing the Right Function
-- Use `beta_diversity` when you want a general overview of diversity across your dataset.
+- Use `beta_diversity` for a general, comprehensive measure of beta diversity across your dataset.
+This function provides an overall assessment of how species composition varies between sites or over time, capturing both replacement (the turnover of species) and richness difference(the difference in species richness).
 - Opt for `mean_spatial_beta_div` when your focus is on comparing diversity between different spatial locations.
-- Select `mean_temporal_beta_div` to track how diversity changes over time within the same location.
+- Opt for `mean_temporal_beta_div` to track how diversity changes over time within the same location.

 ## The Functions
 ```@docs